 The most important piece of equipment is a good pair of running shoes.
 When I was young and foolish, I looked for the cheapest ones I could find and wore them until they were completely broken down.

 When I started having some major back issues in 2008, I finally started to take my footwear seriously.
 I bought high-quality stability running shoes that fit my feet perfectly.
 I also started to follow the advice of every serious runner and only wore them for 500-600 miles before buying a new pair.

 You’ve only got one pair of feet, knees and legs—they’re worth taking care of!

 The next most important piece of running equipment for some of us is a very supportive sports bra.
 I loved the Champion Powerback personally.
 Unfortunately, they stopped making it (I hate it when companies stop making your favorite item!).

 After that, a lot of it’s personal preference.
 I’ve collected an array of running tights, shorts, compression shorts, wicking t-shirts, tanks, long-sleeve layering performance shirts, jackets, etc. that help keep me warm, keep me cool, and keep the wind and wet out.

 Again, personal preference.
 What’s around you?
 Which routes will be the most tempting because of their beauty, convenience, challenge or ease?

 Having a variety of routes to pick from in both scenery and distance is nice.
 In fact, if boredom is a risk for you, it’s probably necessary.

-I also try to use my running time as prayer time, which works some days better than others (walking is easier for me).
-Sometimes my mind wanders too much…which can be ok too since I’ve often gotten great ideas about sticky problems while running.
+I also tried to use my running time as prayer time, which worked some days better than others (walking is easier for me).
+Sometimes my mind wandered too much.
+That can be OK, too, since I often would get great ideas about sticky problems while running.

 Alone or with others?